Content library and workflows for Developer Advocates

 For documentation and community:

 1. Tutorial blog posts, demos, etc. that are helpful to everyone should be added to the GitLab documentation.
 Follow the contribution docs and create related topics headings if not existing.
-Raise an MR, use content short URLs, and ask the designed technical writer to review.
+Raise an MR, use content short URLs, and ask the assigned technical writer to review.
 Example MR: Add tutorial blog posts to workspaces docs

 2. Consider sharing your content on one of our community platforms like the GitLab Forum or the r/gitlab subreddit.
 If you’re covering a topic that’s broader than GitLab, you can also consider other subreddits or cross-posting your content on blogging sites like dev.to.